-Hyperconverged infrastructure is becoming increasingly common for private cloud and network functions virtualization (NFV) infrastructure core and edge workloads.
-These platforms offer colocated, software-defined compute and storage resources, as well as a unified management interface, all running on economical, industry-standard hardware.
-They allow communications service providers (CSPs) to consolidate workloads onto a smaller hardware footprint while improving reliability, manageability, and efficiency.
-A smaller footprint allows CSPs to move power to the edge of their networks more easily to meet increasing and changing demand for services.
+Hyperconverged infrastructure is ideal for private cloud as well as network functions virtualization (NFV) core and edge workloads.
+Hyperconverged platforms offer co-located software-defined compute and storage resources, as well as a unified management interface, all running on economic, industry-standard servers.

 - Core datacenters